Second Japan nuclear operator seeks government bailout

 TOKYO Japan's Hokkaido Electric Power Co (9509.T), facing a third year of financial losses, is seeking a capital infusion from a state-owned lender, a source with knowledge of the matter said on Tuesday.

-Hokkaido Electric is the regional monopoly that supplies power to the country's northernmost island of the same name.
+Hokkaido Electric, which is the regional monopoly that supplies power to the country's northernmost island of the same name, is considering multiple options, including the bailout, a company spokesman said.

-Six of nine regional monopolies that operate reactors in Japan have raised prices in the wake of Fukushima nuclear crisis, while one, Chubu Electric Power Co (9502.T), has a request to lift rates under review, a spokesman at the industry's trade group said.
-Price increases for residential customers must be approved by the government.
+The company's shares fell 8.6 percent by the morning close on the Tokyo Stock Exchange.

+Tokyo Electric Power Co (Tepco) (9501.T) was bailed out by the government in 2012, after an earthquake and tsunami hit its Fukushima Daiichi nuclear plant north of Tokyo the previous year, causing the worst atomic crisis since Chernobyl in 1986.

 All of Japan's 48 nuclear reactors are in shutdown and undergoing stringent safety checks with no schedule for restarts, forcing operators to import more costly fossil fuels.